earthspecies/library/watkins/README.md

 Data is available for download from Internet Archive as [a single zip file](https://archive.org/download/watkins_202104/watkins.zip).
 This dataset contains only file level labels.

+## Cite this Collection
+Sound files on this website are free to download for personal or academic (not commercial) use.
+Sound files and associated metadata should be credited as follows: “Watkins Marine Mammal Sound Database, Woods Hole Oceanographic Institution.”

 ## Table of contents

 1. [How to download the dataset](https://github.com/earthspecies/library/blob/main/watkins/01_Download_Dataset.ipynb).